nicktoscano/tutorials/Exploring_Spatial_Studio.md

 <image19.png> [GTD in the US]

 ### Add a Buffer of a Specified Distance
 A commonly used spatial tool if buffering.
 Buffering is used to determine the area covered within a specific location.
 For example, you may buffer school locations to visualize the areas within 1000′ feet of a school.
-I am adding an Airports layer pulled from <a href="https://hifld-geoplatform.opendata.arcgis.com/ ">HIFLD Open Data</a>, that we will buffer to see if any GTD data is within proximity.
+I am adding an Airports layer pulled from <a href="https://hifld-geoplatform.opendata.arcgis.com/">HIFLD Open Data</a>, that we will buffer to see if any GTD data is within proximity.
 We can do the buffer directly from the dataset menu and add the result to the map to save time.

 Select the buffering tool from the spatial analysis operations menu.
 Add a 20-mile buffer around all airports.
 This airports layer has individual 940 features to buffer.